TritonDataCenter/minecrab/README.md

 ## How it works

-Minecraft uses SSH agent forwarding to give the instances it creates access to your authorization.
+Minecrab uses SSH agent forwarding to give the instances it creates access to your authorization.
 If you look at the code in the `bin` directory, you'll see that all calls to `ssh` use the `-A` switch.